GamingwithNP/scripts/README.md

-Here you will find scripts made by myself & possibly others.

-Free scripts using skript provided by Gaming (Discord: GamingwithNP#0860)
+Free scripts using the easiest coding language for Minecraft, skript, provided by Gaming (Discord: gamingwithnp)

-Join my development server to chat with us, for support, to become a developer, & more! **Gaming's Development**! https://discord.com/unJKF5MsWH
+Join my development server to chat with us, for support, to become a developer, & more! **Gaming's Development**! https://discord.gg/unJKF5MsWH